Live Shipping Estimates - Available Right Now

 Bridge / OverpassLocationRoutePosted ClearanceMax Load HeightNotes

-Sandy Lane / Morrison Drive OverpassFort Worth, TXI-30 WB13'6"Verify by permitListed low clearance for westbound I-30 under Sandy Lane and Morrison Drive.
+Sandy Lane / Morrison Drive OverpassFort Worth, TXI-30 WB13'6"Below 13'6" or reroute by permitTxDMV lists westbound I-30 under Sandy Lane and Morrison Drive at 13'6".
+Taller equipment requires alternate routing.

 Measure Clearance